CyberGeni/hashnode/cl7pd81fx034i2bnv1mm35u1u.md

 So I built this project with HTML and TailwindCSS mainly, then a sprinkle of JavaScript.
 Now when I say sprinkle I really mean it because there's probably not more than 20 lines of code on there.

-The fade-in scroll animations are powered by a lightweight JavaScript library called [ScrollReveal](https://scrollrevealjs.org).
+The fade-in scroll animations are powered by a lightweight JavaScript library called [AOS, Animate on Scroll](https://michalsnik.github.io/aos/).
 Pretty cool and intuitive, you should check it out if you haven't.

 ### some stuffs I learnt along the way